ShivaniKhatri96/React-notetaking-app/README.md

 > I am recreating this app in React by using the same backend

-### updates
+### Updates

+- Navbar added for welcome page
-- Navbar and content for welcome page added and made responsive
+- Content for welcome page added and made responsive
 - log in modal is made responsive.
 It opens and closes based on redux state
 - User can log in
 - Authentication completed for routes